cicorias/devcontainer-pytorch-amd-rocm-ryzen-ai-9/README.md

 This is a template devcontainer for PyTorch development using AMD ROCm on Ryzen AI systems.

+> [!TIP]
+Blog Post regarding this repo is here [Getting PyTorch + ROCm Working on a Framework 13 (Ryzen AI 9) Using a Dev Container](https://www.cicoria.com/getting-pytorch-rocm-working-on-a-framework-13-ryzen-ai-9-using-a-dev-container/)

 ## Background

 This devcontainer was created specifically for the following hardware and software configuration: